When you search for new career options or a source of passive income, you frequently see proofreading at the top.

 How much does a proofreader earn?

-Actually, it depends upon many factors.
+It depends upon many factors.

-- Your skills in proofreading
+- Your skills in Proofreading

 - Your experience